 Variable names appearing in initializers represent the address of the variable; this can be used to statically initialize a pointer to a variable.
 Only variables in .global or .const state spaces may be used in initializers.
-For .global variables used in initializers, the resulting address is a generic address; for .const variables used in initializers, the resulting address is the offset in the constant bank in which the variable is declared.
+For .global variables used in initializers, the resulting address is a generic address; for .const variables used in initializers, the resulting address is the offset in the constant state space.
 Label names appearing in initializers represent the address of the next instruction following the label; this can be used to initialize a jump table to be used with indirect branches or calls.
 Variables that hold addresses of variables or instructions should be of type .u32 or .u64.